Photo via Pixabay by Claudio_Scott

 Checking your walls

 The wall color in your bedroom might have been chosen for aesthetic reasons, but it could actually be keeping you up at night.
 Bright colors can have a negative effect on your ability to sleep well, so stick with earth tones and neutral shades, like light blue and creamy eggshell.
 As a bonus, this allows you to change out your curtains and bedding whenever you want without worrying about them matching the paint color.
+Recent studies have also shown that the colour of the light you are exposed to has a big effect on your sleep.
+See more on the best colour light to promote good sleep here.

 Choosing a new workout routine

 Your workout routine plays a big role in your ability to get good rest at the end of the day, so consider making some changes to the way you get active.
 Incorporating something fun into your exercises can help you stay motivated, and when you’re truly tired at the end of the day, you’re more likely to fall asleep easily.
 With a dance-based workout, you can have a blast while burning calories, and you can do it from the comfort of your own home with SleekTechnique.com.
-This ballet program can be changed to suit your needs and is a great way to get active even with a disability or injury, since you can do it on your own time.
+This ballet program can be changed to suit your needs and is a great way to get active even with a disability or injury since you can do it on your own time.

 Getting more sunlight